Engineered with precision

 We care about nurturing creativity, our engineering skills, and manufacturing.
 We are not nostalgic or sentimental about it, we just believe in making and doing, and making and doing it well.

-What are loopwheels made from and what do they weigh?
+What are loopwheels made from?

 More about loops